inflearn logo

 Who is this course right for?

-• People who worry about becoming 'jack-of-all-trades PM/POs' without specific expertise
+• Those who worry about becoming a 'jack-of-all-trades PM/PO' without any sharp expertise

 Hello